Hiking Mount Timpanogos Safely

 Timpanogos Emergency Response Team shack about a hundred yards up from the Aspen Grove (Mount Timpanogos) trailhead.
 Sign the register, and chat about trail conditions and summit weather.
 If you’re starting as early as you’ll need to if you want to find parking on a Saturday or a holiday, the volunteer might not be up yet, though.

 Second Falls is about a quarter of a mile past First Falls, and it is where what’s left of the old pavement ends.
 This is also where Lower Killer Snow Hole forms in the spring and early summer.
-Sometimes the sheriff blasts the snow in the spring to save lives, but always presume that snow near waterfalls is particularly dangerous.
+The sheriff used to blast the snow in the spring to save lives.
+Always presume that snowfields near waterfalls are particularly dangerous.

-From Hidden Lakes on up, mountain goats are a common sight on Timp.
+From Hidden Lakes on up, mountain goats are a common sight.
 Unless someone’s unleashed dog has chased them off.
+Thankfully, in 2023 mama goats started killing unleashed dogs with some regularity.

 The saddle is the dip in the western ridge of Timpanogos Basin by where the Aspen Grove (Mount Timpanogos) and the Timpooneke trails combine.
 By this point, people are often feeling the altitude.